GiovanniZambiasi/Gios_OpenGL/README.md

 - [ ] Renderer to have an extra layer of abstraction to allow for other rendering apis
 - [ ] Separate App functionality (Window, WindowSize, Application, etc..) from the api core (Transform, Vector, Math, etc..)
   - [ ] Move "ECS" into core namespace
+- [ ] Remove GLCALL macro.
+Replace with: https://youtu.be/9HCboZHTyrw?t=924